Operating Capability

 Representative mandates

-- Rebuild denial management and recover an aged AR backlog under a defined mandate
+• Rebuild claim-resolution performance and recover an aged AR backlog under a defined mandate

 Measures of performance